Improving the competitiveness of solar energy

 Biofuels, produced directly or indirectly from biomass including plant materials or animal waste, are one key alternative option for the substitution of fossil fuels while reducing the greenhouse gas emissions.
 Governments across the world have put in place supporting policies by approving legislative instruments or implementing tax exemptions, subsidies or other forms of financial incentives that foster the biofuel industry.

-The biodiesel is now commonly used all over the world.
+The biofuel is now commonly used all over the world.
 It is mainly produced, by transforming the vegetable or waste oils and animals fats, through two processes:

 - The "transesterification” giving Fatty Acid Methyl Ester (FAME) biodiesel.

-- The "hydro-processing” giving Hydrogenated Vegetable Oils (HVOs), called also “Renewable diesel.”
+- The "hydro-processing” giving Hydrogenated Vegetable Oils (HVOs), called also “Renewable fuel.”

-Whatever the process, the entire biodiesel sector is facing with multiple and complex challenges: meeting the biodiesel standard, improving yields, ensuring installations protection and operators safety in a context of cost reduction and tougher environmental standards.
+Whatever the process, the entire biofuel sector is facing with multiple and complex challenges: meeting the biofuel standard, improving yields, ensuring installations protection and operators safety in a context of cost reduction and tougher environmental standards.